 160g light mature cheddar – 4 x HexA or 24 syns

-- Mix the steak seasoning and brown sugar together and rub all over the beef, marinate in the fridge over night.
+- Mix the barbecue spice and brown sugar together and rub all over the beef, marinate in the fridge over night.

 - Sear the beef in a hot frying pan on all sides and transfer to your slow cooker.